weaviate/weaviate-io/developers/weaviate/configuration/compression/pq-compression.md

 We recommend loading a representative sample such that the trained centroids are representative of the entire dataset.

+From `v1.27.0`, Weaviate uses a sparse [Fisher-Yates algorithm](https://en.wikipedia.org/wiki/Fisher–Yates_shuffle) to select the training set from the available objects when PQ is enabled manually.
+Nonetheless, it is still recommended to load a representative sample of the data so that the trained centroids are representative of the entire dataset.

 ### 3. Enable PQ and create the codebook

 Update your collection definition to enable PQ.
 Once PQ is enabled, Weaviate trains the codebook using the training data.